SamuelPlays/BastionBotDocs/docs/install-heroku.md

     heroku logs --tail
     ```
     It will stream the logs from Heroku to your terminal.
 You can use `Ctrl + C` to stop streaming it.

+!!! tip "Show your love!"
+    If you like Bastion, please consider giving it a :star: on [GitHub](https://github.com/TheBastionBot/Bastion).